 In the past few weeks, we’ve met with a number of young entrepreneurs and innovators working in the technology sector.
 We asked about the roadblocks they’ve experienced when trying to build new businesses.
 We heard that, for many, student debt has made it much harder to take risks and for these young graduates to bet on themselves and on their ideas.
 In addition, we’ve heard that it’s hard to attract talented employees willing to take a risk because they’re worried about their debt.

-On average, for each new startup , the economy has added 5.3 new jobs over the past decade.
+On average, for , the economy has added over the past decade.
 Between 2007 and 2010, the number of startups fell by 23 percent, falling faster than at any time in the past two decades.
-If startups had formed at the pre-recession rate, we would have seen nearly half a million more new businesses created over the past five years.
+If startups had formed at the pre-recession rate, we would have seen nearly created over the past five years.

 Unfortunately, many recent graduates tell us they’ve put off their goal of starting a business.
 And student debt may be playing a role.
-Since the recession, the share of young graduates’ outstanding credit consumed by student loans has jumped by 14 percent .
+Since the recession, the share of young graduates’ outstanding credit consumed by student loans .
 Others have found that young student loan borrowers now have lower credit scores than their peers with no student debt.
 This may make it more difficult for borrowers to qualify for small business loans.

 We’ve received questions from consumers about what to consider if they have student debt and want to start a small business.
 We’ve uploaded some advice to Ask CFPB.
 Take a look.